Neurodiversity information for parents and young people

 Make sure that:

-- You have pen and paper ready to write down any notes.
+- you have pen and paper ready to write down any notes

 If you cannot hear the health professional clearly

-- Tell the health professional straight away.
+- Tell them straight away.

 - If there is a different number which they can call you on, tell them.